Olenegorsk Radar Station

 Olenegorsk Radar Station (also described as Olenegorsk-1 (Оленегорск-1) or Murmansk) is the site of a Soviet and Russian early warning radar.
 It is located near Olenegorsk on the Kola Peninsula, north of the Arctic Circle in north west Russia.
 It is considered to be a key part of the Russian early warning system against ballistic missile attack, and provides coverage of ballistic missile launches in the Norwegian Sea and North Sea.
-The station is operated by the Russian Aerospace Defence Forces.
+The station is operated by the Russian Space Forces.

-The military town for the station is called Olenegorsk-1 and is at the village of Protoki (Протоки).
+The military townlet for the station is called Olenegorsk-1 and is at the village of Protoki (Протоки).
 The station is 19 km east of Olenya airbase and 27 km east of Olenegorsk.
 6 km to the south east there was a military tropospheric scatter radio relay station.

 Radar

 Olenegorsk was the site of one of the first two early warning radars in the Soviet Union, the other being at Skrunda-1.
 The Dnestr-M radar (NATO codename: "Hen House") was started in 1963 and completed in 1969, entering service in 1971.

 A Daugava radar (NATO codename:"Pechora") was later built next to it.
 This is a prototype Daryal receiver, a phased array receiver which worked with the Dnestr acting as a transmitter.
 The Daugava, which is still operational, was implemented in Olenegorsk to minimise interference caused by the Northern Lights.